Life Expectancy Calculator

 Interpreting Your Result

 This calculator provides a statistical estimate based on population averages and the risk factors you enter.
 It cannot account for accidents, rare diseases, or future medical advances.
 Think of the result as a general direction rather than a deadline.
-The most valuable use of a life expectancy estimate is identifying which modifiable factors have the biggest impact on your number – and taking action on those specific areas.
+The most valuable use of a life expectancy estimate is identifying which modifiable factors have the biggest impact on your number, then taking action on those specific areas.

 Frequently asked questions